DecisionsDev/odm-docker-kubernetes/gcloud/README-bck.md

       git clone https://github.com/lgrateau/odm-ondocker
   ```

-# 3. Build application containers
+# 3. Build your ODM images

-Use the following commands to build the microservers containers.
 Docker registry eu.gcr.io/odm890-kubernetes/ is used as an example.
 PLease replace it by your registry path.

 Build the decision server container